01 of 03

 City and Beach Fun in Oaxaca State

-Thanks to its elevation of 1500 meters above sea level, the climate in Oaxaca city is generally mild, whereas on the coast the weather is quite warm year-round, perfect for enjoying the beach.
-The area is known for its fine indigenous handicrafts, colorful fiestas and fascinating history, including many archaeological sites as well as colonial architecture.
+Thanks to its elevation of 1,500 meters above sea level, the climate in Oaxaca City is generally mild, whereas on the coast the weather is quite warm year-round, perfect for enjoying the beach.
+The area is known for its fine indigenous handicrafts, colorful fiestas, and fascinating history including many archaeological sites as well as colonial architecture.
 Oaxaca is also well known as a foodie destination, with many dishes based on Pre-Hispanic ingredients, particularly corn and various types of chiles.
 The diverse population of this state is made up of about 3.2 million and includes around 1.25 million native people of 16 distinct ethnolinguistic groups.

 Spending one week in Oaxaca, dividing your time between the city and the coast, will allow you to appreciate the cultural and historical significance of the colonial city of Oaxaca and then spend a few days relaxing on the beach.
-If you have more time, you could easily add a few days in either destination.Continue to 2 of 3 below.
+If you have more time, you could easily add a few days at either destination.Continue to 2 of 3 below.

 02 of 03